North Coast Water Board Program Priorities

 The primary mission of the Site Cleanup Program (SCP) and the Department of Defense programs is to oversee and regulate sites that have the potential to impact groundwater, human health or sensitive receptors, such as waters of the state.
 We accomplish this by using state and federal laws and policies.

 The SCP program regulates and oversees the investigation and cleanup of ‘non-federally owned or used’ sites where recent or historical unauthorized releases of pollutants to the environment, including soil, groundwater, surface water, and sediment, have occurred.
-Most of these sites in the north coast region are located in urban areas, and some located in environmental justice communities.
+Most of these sites in the north coast region are located in urban areas, and some are located in environmental justice communities.
 The SCP program also includes a grant funding program managed by the State Water Board called the Site Cleanup Subaccount Program, which is used to issue grants for reasonable and necessary costs associated with projects where the responsible party lacks the financial resources to complete the site investigation and/or remediation.

 Cleanups unit staff continue to monitor perfluorinated chemicals (collectively known as PFAS) in groundwater in our region from airports, bulk fuel facilities and metal plating facilities.